 Without further ado, here are some ways you can keep it both cheap and classy…

-Leading up to the big day, women love to thumb through wedding magazines.
+Leading up to the big day, it may sound fun to thumb through wedding magazines.
 But the cost of those polished glossy magazines can really add up!
-Browse Pinterest for wedding ideas for free or just look at those magazines the library.
+Browse Pinterest for wedding ideas for free or just look at those magazines in the library.

 Besides, you won’t want a pile of those magazine hanging around after the big day anyway.